-A common mistake most startups make is looking at PR like a necessary evil rather than a genuinely effective business growth tool.
-Working in PR for over a decade has thought me a couple of things or two about helping businesses scale, but showcasing that value to entrepreneurs is a bit of challenge.
+A common mistake most startups make is looking at PR as a necessary evil rather than a genuinely effective business growth tool.
+Working in PR for over a decade has thought me a couple of things or two about helping businesses scale, but showcasing that value to entrepreneurs is a bit of a challenge.
 You see, most of them don’t understand PR and do not believe it is actually effective.

 The main reason for this is the technical nature of many startups in the region and their focus on KPIs and ROI without putting proper context to these numbers.

 Here’s how you capture the Generation Z market

 Judging successful PR campaigns has usually been tied to number of articles generated, positive vs negative sentiment and other factors, which are not directly tied to business goals.
 This isn’t ideal for young startups that value every single dollar spent and need to see returns in the form of growth or new business.

 Tying your PR campaign to business goals is possible and in my opinion, the only way to ensure PR stays relevant in today’s changing business world.